Student Code of Conduct

 - For online/virtual platforms: the discussion area of the course is reserved for postings related to course work only.
 Postings of a personal or nonacademic nature are not permitted and may be removed by the instructor should they appear.
 Grades and personal issues should be handled by email to the instructor.

 Students have the right to express themselves and participate freely in a class.
 Lawful, civil expression of disagreement with the instructor or other students is not in itself “disruptive behavior” and is not proscribed under these or any other regulations.
 However, when a student’s conduct in the classroom substantially or repeatedly interferes with the normal operations of a class (i.e. becomes disruptive) the college may take action to ensure the integrity of the classroom.
 These actions can range from a verbal or written warning to removal from a class for that session or for the remainder of the term.
 A student who is removed from a classroom for the remainder of a term will receive a grade of “W” on their transcript and will forfeit any tuition and fees associated with the class.

 A link to this policy should be placed in all course syllabi.

 Procedures for Responding to Classroom Misconduct

-The college recognizes that faculty members are responsible for effective management of the classroom environment to promote conditions that will enhance student learning.
+The college recognizes that faculty members are responsible for effective management of the classroom environment that promote conditions that will enhance student learning.
 Accordingly, instructors should set reasonable rules for classroom behavior and must articulate these rules, in writing, in materials provided to the students at the start of the semester.
-Fortunately, student obstructions or disruptions in Westchester Community College classrooms are rare and seldom lead to disciplinary actions.
-The term “classroom disruption” means behavior that a reasonable person would view as substantially or repeatedly interfering with the conduct of a class.
-Examples could include persistently speaking without being recognized, continuing with conversations distracting the class or, in extreme cases, resorting to physical threats or personal insults.
+Fortunately, student disruptions in WCC classrooms are rare and they seldom lead to disciplinary actions.
+However, when student behavior is disruptive, a faculty member has the right to respond in the following manner:

 Available Campus Resources & Support